28th June 2021

 Please check out the 1/1 scale drones page......

-Please note these are not going to be sold in kit form,this is only because i am working my own and it will take me for ever to do. these models are for serious collectors only once complete these are the full size set of three drones Huey, Dewey and Louie - my representation of The Silent Running Drones
+Please note these are not going to be sold in kit form,this is only because i am working my own and it will take me for ever to do. these models are for serious collectors only once complete these are the full size set of three drones Huey, Dewey and Louie - my representation of The Silent Running Drones.

 Here follows the story of the build, photos of the finished articles can bee seen at the foot of the page